Cosmian/mse-cli/documentation/docs/getting_started.md

 $ curl "https://$MSE_UUID.cosmian.app" --cacert /tmp/tmpntxibdo6/cert.conf.pem
 ```

-This way to deploy should be your production deployment method.
+This deployment method must be your preferred way to deploy in production.

 ## Test your application locally

 This method is well-suited to test the remote environment when deploying your app.

-We recall that your application is deployed into a constraints environement under a specific architecture.
+We recall that your application is deployed into a constraint environment under a specific architecture.
 This method emulates as close as possible this production environment.

 Before any deployment, it's strongly recommanded to test your application locally against the mse docker image specified into your `mse.toml`.
 It enables you to verify that your application is compatible with the MSE environment and all required dependencies are installed.